CarnegieHall/linked-data/README.md

 1. Basic **information that applies to the entire event**.
 2. **Information that applies to each presentation of a work** during an event (a *work performance*).

+The separation of a work performance from the event enables us to demonstrate context.
+Statements link performers to a specific work performance, rather than generically to an entire event.
 Let's explore the event data structure further...

 1. Each event has its own Uniform Resource Indentifier (URI) and includes metadata related to:
       - Date/Time (ISO 8601 date/time string)
       - Venue
       - Title (label)
       - Entities who participate in the entirety of the program, like a conductor and/or an orchestra.

-2. Components of an Event – e.g. each work performed – is a sub-event, with its own URI.
+2. Components of an event, e.g. each work performed, is a sub-event with its own URI.
 Work performance metadata includes:
       - Works (musical and non-musical)
       - Performers

-The separation of a work performance from the event enables us to demonstrate context.
-Statements link performers to a specific work performance, rather than generically to an entire event.

-Interested in the **CH LOD data model, namespaces, URI schemas, vocabularies, and ontlogoies**?
-Check out our in-depth data structure and schema documentation [link].
+Interested in the **CH LOD data model, namespaces, URI schemas, vocabularies, and ontologies**?
+Check out CH's in-depth data structure and schema documentation [link] in this repository.

 ### Potential Future Work